The Controversy of Wellness Incentives

 This is Part 6 of a 10-part Must Have blog series on: Incentive Tracking.

-As a wellness professional, you understand that employee participation in a comprehensive wellness program will give you a return on investment (ROI) in terms of lower healthcare costs, less absenteeism and a more productive workforce.
+As a wellness professional, you understand that increasing employee participation in a comprehensive wellness program will give you a return on investment (ROI) in terms of lower healthcare costs, less absenteeism and a more productive workforce.
 However, the million dollar question is:

 Will an incentive program give enough return to merit the investment?